• cold rolled steel coil / sheet-SPCC in good quality System 1

 The packing of coils consists of anti-damp paper, PVC film, hardboard paper, steel box, strapped with steel strips, fitted with locks and edge protectors and guarantees the optimal condition of the delivered goods.
 Each coil can be additionally fitted with wooden/steel skids(eye to the side)or wooden pallets(eye to the sky).

-There are several types of steel coil storage systems used during processing, including coil racks, coil cradles, coil saddles, coil cars, coil turnstiles, and coil transfer cars.
+There are several different types of steel coil storage systems, including coil racks, coil cradles, coil saddles, and coil tongs.

 Send your message to us